TypeRocket/docs/v5/galaxy-cli.md

 ## Take an Array of Values

 You can also accept an array of values with `*`.
 When setting an argument or option an array of input values no default value can be set.
-However, this can be done with the (Symfony Command methods)[https://symfony.com/doc/current/console/input.html].
+However, this can be done with the [Symfony Command methods](https://symfony.com/doc/current/console/input.html).

 ```
 name:command {user*}